elliot-nelson/js13k-2020-wizard-with-a-shotgun/README.md

 - The biggest influence on gameplay is Hotline Miami - I was going for the same kind of hectic top-down shooter feel, although bite-size since I had limited space for enemies, level design, etc.

+- I didn't want dying to be hard stop in this game, so I adopted the Minecraft approach of just dropping all your "stuff" where you died.
+You could potentially be carrying hundreds of pages, so to avoid lagging the game horribly, the game renders it as up to 7 floating pages, but each one will be worth roughly 1/7 of the pages you were carrying.
+(Similar to Minecraft's stacks, although I didn't have the space for logic to render them that way.)

 ### Technical challenges

 The biggest challenge this year, by far, was space... if I broke down the total hours spent developing this game, I think it would come out to about: